The SALSA MLPA Probemix P105 Glioma-2 is a research use only (RUO)

 genes) and c) the RB pathway (involving e.g. CDKN2A

 genes), are suggested to contribute to the development of gliomas (Cancer Genome Atlas Research Network 2008).
-Please see Table 2 for more details.
+Please see Table 2 in the Product Description for more details.

 Epidermal growth factor receptor (EGFR) and its ligands are cell signalling molecules involved in diverse cellular functions.
 These include cell proliferation, differentiation, motility and survival, and tissue development.
 Glioblastomas often express EGFR variant III (EGFRvIII), a constitutively active genomic deletion variant of EGFR